dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 ![alt text](../assets/images/about-my-job/sad_user.jpg "a surprised programmer and a sad user")

 And no wonder!
-The surprised programmer left out important details out of their picture, and the sadness of the user is to be expected:
+The now surprised programmer left out important details out of their picture, and the sadness of the user is to be expected:
 - If you fail to think about what can go wrong, of course you will be surprised when it does, and will fail to react
-- If you fail to think about what external factors your output depends on, of course you will be surprised when you get unpredicted output
+- If you fail to think about what external factors your output depends on, of course you will be surprised to get unpredicted output

 *For example, in the Boeing 737 Max disaster that I cited last time, the people building the system failed to account for the possibility of a angle-of-attack avionics sensor failing, among many other things.
 But it turns out those sensors fail often.
 It's possible lots of barbed wire was missing from their pictures.*